 Heatmaps

-Heatmap tools help you visualize on-page behavior for websites by showing "heat areas" as concentrations of user activity or landing spots.
-They aggregate millions of individual user behaviors and interactions into easy-to-digest pictures.
+Heatmap tools help you visualize on-page behavior by showing concentrations of user activity: where people clicked, how far they scrolled, and what they ignored.
+They aggregate millions of individual interactions into an easy-to-read visual layer over your page.

-Many of the best digital customer experience tools come with different examples of heatmap, like:
+Many of the best digital customer experience tools come with different examples of heatmaps, like:

 Attention heatmaps